ignadv1986/CRAMP1-CUT_RUN/README.md

 ---
 ## Goals

-- Identify and characterize CRAMP1 binding sites in human genome.
-- Perform quality control and peak analysis.
+- Perform quality control and peak analysis of CUT&RUN data.
 - Visualize and interpret peaks.
+- Determine CRAMP1 ability to bind the promoters of histone H1 genes.
+- Assess differences between WT and mutant proteins.
 ---
 ## Tools